danott/www.danott.me/site/books/the-war-of-art.md

 ---
-title: The War of Art: Winning the Inner Creative Battle
+title: "The War of Art: Winning the Inner Creative Battle"
 author: Steven Pressfield
 isbn: 9780446691437
 stars: 5